-Four Ways To Find A Small Business Mentor
+4 Ways to Find a Small Business Mentor

 1. At Work

-If you’re still working for a company while you make the shift to entrepreneurship, a manager or superior can be an inspiring mentor.
+If you’re still working for a company while you make the shift to entrepreneurship, a manager or superior could be a great mentor.
 Rick Bains, co-founder of BDG Chartered Accountants LLP in Surrey, British Columbia, found a mentor in his prior boss.

 2. At University

 Classrooms are a great place to meet mentors.
 The same people surround you every week, giving you the opportunity to learn about each of their personalities and strengths.
-Whether you ask for help from a fellow student and exchange your individual skills, or you ask your teacher to help guide you, both are great opportunities for mentorship.
+Whether you ask a fellow student for help and exchange your individual skills, or you get guidance from your instructor, both are perfect opportunities for mentorship.

 3. Family

-Your family is probably not the first group you think about when looking for a mentor, but family members who have their own businesses could be great mentors.
-You also have the benefit of knowing that person well so that you can predict what their mentorship style will be.
+Your family probably isn’t the first group you think about when looking for a mentor.
+But, if any of them are small business owners, they could offer a lot of valuable advice.
+You also have the benefit of knowing that person well, so you can foresee what their mentorship style would be like.

 4. Professional Mentorship Organizations